BuonHobo/tesi-triennale/Content/The implementation.md

 ## Model implementation
 ### Risk factors
 In order to evaluate the risk factors of a task, and subsequently of a whole plan, we need to know which tasks PLATINUm is proposing for the current partial plan.
 Each `SearchSpaceNode` has a reference to a `Plan` class, which in turn has a `Map<DomainComponent, List<DecisionVariable>>`.
-Each component in the problem domain has its own timeline and we care about the timelines for the Human and Robot components.
+Each component in the problem domain has its own timeline, and we care about the timelines for the Human and Robot components.

 A timeline is represented with a `List<DecisionVariable>`, in the case of the Human and Robot components, each `DecisionVariable` represents a task.
 We can finally know what the task is by calling `task.getValue()` and parsing the string that this method returns.